TheRuchirShah/Pass-Check/README.md

 To Generate and Strength Check of Passwords

-**I've created this website to generate new passwords and check passwords strength.
+**I've created this [website](https://theruchirshah.github.io/Pass-Check/) to generate new passwords and check passwords strength.
 It does not store your data.
-[Visit Site](https://theruchirshah.github.io/Pass-Check/)**

 [![MyFiles Site Screenshot](/include/readme-files/MyFiles-site-hero-image.png)](https://site-url)